jshin313/site/README.md

 * Fixed code colors in `assets/scss/_main.scss`
 * Fixed flickering issue whenever changing to light mode by moving code out of `assets/js/main.js` to `layouts/partials/head.html`
 * Added mathjax code to `layouts/partials/javascript.html`
+* Added a `notes.html` template
+* Moved the `post-info` properties such as "tags" and "gitinfo" to the top of the page for posts and notes